 We can assist with the development of restructuring plans for your business; we can also help with the process of putting those plans into practice, by liaising with EU counsel, coordinating any required regulatory processes in EU jurisdictions and advising on the regulatory profile of the business operations in the UK.

 Changes to UK domestic regulation

-In certain cases, it is possible that there may need to be specific provision made in the Great Repeal Bill to address certain financial services issues that cannot be solved by simply "grandfathering" existing EU law into the UK domestic legal system.
-For example, UK credit rating agencies and trade repositories are currently directly regulated by the European Securities and Markets Authority, but it is unlikely that such a situation will continue after Brexit and therefore the Bill may need to make express provision for transferring these functions to an existing UK regulator, such as the FCA.
+Even if the status quo is maintained, there may need to be specific provision made to address certain financial services issues that cannot be solved by simply "grandfathering" existing EU law into the UK domestic legal system.
+For example, UK credit rating agencies and trade repositories are currently directly regulated by the European Securities and Markets Authority and therefore these functions are likely to need to be transferred to a UK regulator, such as the FCA.